ashokpleo/antaeus/README.md

 I opted to do my scheduling in an external service, please see [running-log.md](running-log.MD) for explanation

 I'm using docker compose to orchestrate the running of `Antaeus` and the `Scheduler-App`

+There will be a delay of when the scheduling is kicks off.

 How to run: